vaebhav10/Streamflow_prediction/README.md

 This project was developed for the **IIIT Lucknow Stream Flow Prediction Challenge 2026**.
 The objective is to predict next-day streamflow using hydrological, meteorological, and watershed-related features.

-The solution uses an **XGBoost Regressor** combined with feature engineering techniques such as cyclic temporal encoding, rainfall aggregation, and interaction feature consolidation.
+The solution uses an **XGBoost Regressor** combined with feature engineering techniques such as cyclic temporal encoding, rainfall aggregation, and interaction feature consolidation on a csv file with shape **(2571055, 34)**.
 A Streamlit dashboard is provided for interactive predictions and visualization.

 ---